PromptAI/promptdialog/docs/example/form.md

 nav_order: 2
 ---

-Suppose we would like to collect order information of purching fruit: the type of fruits and the pounds of fruits a customer want to purchase.
-This information collection process can be acheived by Form in RASA.
-PromptDialog provides a visual tool to build thhis form without programming.
+Suppose we would like to collect order information of purchasing fruits: The type of fruits and the pounds of fruits.
+This information collection process can be implement by a RASA form.
+PromptDialog provides a visual tool to build this form without programming.

 <video src="/assets/images/example/video/form.mp4" width="100%" height="520px" controls="controls"></video>